Radbuglet/rfcs/text/0000-capabilities.md

 # Motivation
 [motivation]: #motivation

-Currently, to pass context values to a deeply nested function, a Rustacean has three options.
+Currently, to pass context values to a deeply nested function, a Rustacean has three options:

-Most intuitively, they could manually pass that context along in a parameter...
+First, they could manually pass that context along in a parameter...

 ```rust
 fn foo(database: &Database, ...) {